ruslkan/memorial/README.md

 First, make sure you have [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system.

-1. Clone this repository:
+1. Clone this repo into your new project folder:

     ```sh
+    cd ~/your-folder
     git clone https://github.com/ruslkan/memorial.git
     ```

-2. Open your terminal and `cd` to any directory of your choice

-    ```sh
-    cd your-folder
-    ```

-3. Rename the `.env.example` file to `.env`.
+2. Rename the `.env.example` file to `.env`.
 Edit the .env file and provide data for connecting to the database.

     ```sh
     cp .env.example .env
     ```

-4. Installing Composer Dependencies
+3. Installing Composer Dependencies

     ```sh
     docker run --rm \